healsey/healme/README.md

 # HealthMe

-> Recipe search app for individuals with pre-existing conditions
+> Recipe search app for individuals with food allergies and health conditions